 You’ll find everything from coffee and chocolate to hand-woven clothing and musical instruments.

 Oberammergau is located about 95 km (60 miles) southwest of Munich.
 You can drive yourself to Oberammergau, of course.
 However, thanks to the area’s well-developed mass transit, it’s easy to get around without a rental car.

 Oberammergau has a railway stop (Bahnhof), but it doesn’t have a staffed train station or dedicated building.
 Near the railway stop there are several railway kiosks / ticket machines.
 You can buy and print train tickets there.

 Regional bus lines service the railway station, as well as a few other bus stops in town.
 If you’re an overnight guest in Oberammergau, you might even be able to use the regional bus or train network free of charge if your accommodation is part of the Königscard network.
 The Ammergau Alps Tourism website explains this free transportation benefit.

 - Deutsche Bahn (DE), Germany’s Train Network – You can find timetables and ticket prices here.
 Tickets can be purchased online, and then either printed, or displayed on your mobile phone.
 You can also buy tickets from kiosks located at railway stations.
 They also have an app for your mobile device.

 - Oberbayern Bus Network – Timetables and ticket prices are included on the site.
 You can also buy tickets directly from the bus driver.

-- Flixbus also offers some connections from several German cities to Oberammergau.
+- Flixbus also offers some connections to cities near Oberammergau.

 Tourist Information Office